 The site previously contained a number of buildings containing asbestos that have now been removed from the site.
 In addition, at least one open well was identified on the site and has been barricaded-off.

-Local residents are reminded that the site is not open for public access at any time.
+Local residents are reminded that the site is not open for public access or use at any time.